 This gets dark real quick when you realise that the trope of rats as baddies extends to real life.

 Characterizing people as vermin has historically been a precursor to murder and genocide.
 The Nazis built on centuries-old hatred of Jews as carriers of disease in a film titled “Der Ewige Jude,” or “The Eternal Jew.”

 INFEST — The Ugly Nazi History of Trump’s Chosen Verb About Immigrants

 Third, there’s no Aesopian precedent for personified rats.
 Aesop has a much bigger influence on modern children’s literature than we might think.
 Take a look at the following word cloud, from a site which catalogue’s Aesop’s fables and you’ll notice that rats are entirely absent.
 Even mice aren’t all that common.

-The rats from Chicken Run speak Cockney, are underworld petty criminal scavenger types and are used to deliver funny one-liners.
+The rats from Chicken Run speak Cockney English, are underworld petty criminal scavenger types and are used to deliver funny one-liners.

 If these guys were characters in a children’s story they would be rats.

 Charlotte’s Web was probably a heavy influence on the rat as rag and bone man today, via the character of Templeton.

 The characters in Froggy Went A-Courtin (here we have the 1955 illustrations) are a good example of rodent gendering in children’s stories.
 The mice is infantalised in what today seems ridiculously old-fashioned, but which was no doubt representative of its time.
 No one knows exactly when the original song was first composed, but it was long before 1955.

 That said, it wasn’t unusual for Americans to see pictures of women on men’s knees in popular culture, and it wasn’t always a loving dynamic such as this one.